 UK’s Open Banking organisation releases API specs

-Open Banking is the implementation entity set up by the Competition & Markets Authority (CMA) in the wake of its Retail Banking Markets Investigation report (August 2016).
+The Open Banking Implementation Entity (OBIE) was set up by the Competition & Markets Authority (CMA) in the wake of its Retail Banking Markets Investigation report (August 2016).
 This report, inter alia, required the largest banks in Great Britain and Northern Ireland to collectively establish an Implementation Entity through which they would adopt and maintain common API standards.

-Now Open Banking has released its Accounts and Transaction Information and Payments Initiation API Specifications.
+Now the OBIE has released its Accounts and Transaction Information and Payments Initiation API Specifications.
 This follows the issue in March of branch, ATM and product data APIs.

 Fintechs and other third parties will be able to use the payments initiation API to initiate payments on behalf of customers and submit them for processing.
 At present the specification provides for the submission of a single, immediate, domestic payment, and processing can take place via any UK payment scheme.